keypom/keypom-docs/docs/Tutorials/Advanced/daos/drop.md

 ---

 ## Creating Ticket Links
-The last step in this process is to create the links themselves so that you can easily regiter people into you DAO.
-You can control the format of the URL, for this case `https://testnet.mynearwallet.com/linkdrop/` will be used.
+The last step in this process is to create the links themselves so that you can easily register people into your DAO.
+You can control the format of the URL.
+For this tutorial `https://testnet.mynearwallet.com/linkdrop/` will be used.

 You can utilize the `formatLinkdropUrl` function for convenience.
 It can take a custom URL that contains `CONTRACT_ID` and `SECRET_KEY` and it will replace them with the contract ID and secret keys passed in.